barmor12/devops-pro/README.md

-# Frontend Project - React Website
+# Frontend Project - Node.js Website for DevOps Course

-This project is a simple frontend application built using React.
-The primary goal of this project is to learn how to work in Sprints and manage Continuous Integration/Continuous Deployment (CI/CD) pipeline workflows.
-This project serves as the frontend for a separate
+Welcome to our Node.js Frontend Project!
+This is an integral part of our DevOps course, where we aim to demonstrate the essential components of a modern DevOps workflow.
+This project allows us to practice important DevOps concepts and tooling, such as automated testing, linting, and Continuous Integration/Continuous Deployment (CI/CD).

 ## Getting Started